CodeKilid/R_and_D/Artistic Subjects/ART.md

    #### By discussing the technique, you shed light on the artistic process and the artist's ability to manipulate their chosen medium.
 This adds depth to the art description, allowing the reader to appreciate the technical proficiency and craftsmanship behind the creation.

-## 7, Reflect on the artist's indention:
+## 7, Reflect on the artist's indention

 In this step, we'll consider the artist's creative intent and the conceptual framework behind the artwork.